-Njamba Koffi, 23 years old, is an award winning community leader, author, poet, public speaker and (amateur) musician.
+Njamba Koffi, 24 years old, is an award winning community leader, author, poet, public speaker and (amateur) musician.
 Originally from the Democratic Republic of Congo, he has lived and traveled in multiple countries in East and Southern Africa, Western Europe and North America .
-He is currently completing an undergraduate degree in International Relations and Creative Writing at the University of British Columbia, Vancouver campus, in Canada.
+In May 2022, he graduated from The University of British Columbia, Vancouver campus, with a Bachelor of Arts in International Relations and Creative Writing.